laizuakram1/car-point/README.md

 live link: https://bespoke-dusk-95e1b9.netlify.app/

 ## Description
--use react and javascript
+- use react and javascript
--css framework for tailwind
+- css framework for tailwind
--responsive
+- responsive
--create chart
+- create chart

 In the project directory, you can run: